xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-30-vegan-family-skramzmas-dinner.md

 </div>

 <p class="show-intro">
-with all of our decorating completed, the results spoke for themselves:
+with all of our decorating completed, the results spoke for themselves...
 </p>

 ![christmas4](/images/christmas4.JPG)